Canadian wrestler Erica Wiebe will grapple for gold

-Wiebe, who didn't make Canada's team for last summer's Pan Am Games in Toronto, beat Marzaliuk 3-0 in the semifinals after coming from behind to defeat Zhang 3-1 in the quarters.
+Wiebe, who didn't make Canada's team for last summer's Pan Am Games in Toronto, came from behind to defeat China's Fengliu Zhang 5-2 in the quarter-finals to advance to the semis.

 - WATCH: Danielle Lappage leaves in tears after injury forces her out of the Olympics